Genealogy Reports and Charts

 Filed under Articles, Blank Family Tree, Genealogy Reports and Charts, Introduction to Genealogy

 Picture this, you have gathered all of the information for your immediate family and grandparents and are ready to start documenting it.
 You have looked all over the internet and have found so many types of family tree charts that you are now completely overwhelmed.
 What type of tree should you use?
 My advice to the beginning genealogist is…for now… just keep it simple.
 Start off with your family group sheet and a basic six generation pedigree chart.
-At Continue reading “About Genealogy Trees” »
+At this point you do not need to go to any expense ( we have some complimentary ones to get you started just click the links above) as you still have so much research and learning ahead of you.

 How to Make a Family Tree?